zenml-io/zenml/docs/book/how-to/manage-the-zenml-server/best-practices-upgrading-zenml.md

 ### Testing and Compatibility

 - **Local Testing**: It's a good idea to update your local server first and run some old pipelines to check for compatibility issues between the old and new versions.
 - **End-to-End Testing**: You can also develop simple end-to-end tests to ensure that the new version works with your pipeline code and your stack.
+ZenML already has an [extensive test suite](https://github.com/zenml-io/zenml/tree/main/tests) that we use for releases and you can use it as an example.
-- **Artifact Compatibility**: Be cautious with pickle-based materializers, as they can be sensitive to changes in Python versions or libraries.
+- **Artifact Compatibility**: Be cautious with pickle-based [materializers](../../how-to/handle-data-artifacts/handle-custom-data-types.md), as they can be sensitive to changes in Python versions or libraries.
 Consider using version-agnostic materialization methods for critical artifacts.

 ### Dependency Management